Root Cause Analysis (RCA) for Psychological Health and Safety (PHS)

 SYSTEM GAP

-Two roles were eliminated last year, and the work was distributed rather than reduced.
+Two roles were eliminated last year, and work was distributed rather than reduced.
 Why?

 ROOT CAUSE

-The organization lacks a Workload Management policy to trigger a "stop-work" or "prioritization" review when staffing levels drop.
+The organization lacks a Workload Management policy to trigger a review when staffing levels drop.
 Fix the system.

 iMindify Services